ghadeerga/ghadeerga.github.io/_posts/2020-07-14-What-should-you-know-about-coagulation-tests.md

 Here are the things you should know when conducting coagulation tests

-* Difficulty in obtaining a venous sample, resulting in hemolysis or small dots in sample
+* Difficulty in obtaining a venous sample, resulting in hemolysis or small clot in sample

 * The sample should be centrifugated for 15 mins at 3000 RPM to get poor plasma of platelets